Quasisymmetric geometry of the Julia sets of McMullen maps: Introduction

-Actually, from the proof of Theorem \ref{QS-positive}, we know that there exists even infinitely renormalizable rational map whose Julia set is quasisymmetrically equivalent to a round carpet.
+\begin{cor} If $\lambda\in(\lambda_0,\lambda_1)$ such that one of the free critical points of $f_\lambda$ is strictly pre-periodic, then $J_\lambda$ is q.s.\,equivalent to a round carpet.
+Moreover, there exists infinitely renormalizable rational map whose Julia set is q.s.\,equivalent to a round carpet. \end{cor}

 We will consider more general cases such that $J_\lambda$ is a Sierpi\'{n}ski carpet.
-In particular, the parameter $\lambda$ can vary in the punched complex plane but not only on the positive real line.
-However, this requires us to set $l=m\geq 3$.
+In particular, the parameter $\lambda$ can vary in the punctured complex plane but not only in the positive real line.
+However, this requires us to set $\ell=m\geq 3$ since the local connectivity of the Julia set $J_\lambda$ was only known for $\ell= m$ if $\lambda$ is complex.

-\begin{thm} Suppose that $l=m\geq 3$ and the free critical orbits of $f_\lambda$ are bounded.
-Then $J_\lambda$ is a Sierpi\'{n}ski carpet if

-\textup{(a)} The interior $\textup{Int}(K_\lambda)=\emptyset$ and the closure of the free critical orbits does not intersect with the boundary of the immediate attracting basin of $\infty$;